Konosuke Takeshita: Consejo Mundial de Lucha Libre (2025–present)

 On February 19, 2025, Takeshita was announced to make his debut for Consejo Mundial de Lucha Libre (CMLL) on February 28, where he successfully defended his NEVER Openweight Championship against Ángel de Oro at the Arena México.
+On June 19, 2026 at Fantastica Mania Mexico, Takeshita teamed with Hechicero to defeat Los Guerreros Laguneros (Último Guerrero and Gran Guerrero).

 Personal life

 In February 2014, Takeshita was admitted into the Nippon Sport Science University.
+He wrote his thesis about the mechanics of the German suplex.
 His hobbies include weightlifting and bodybuilding.
 Takeshita has stated that his goal was to take part in the 2020 Tokyo Summer Olympics as a decathlete.

 In May 2025, Takeshita revealed that he had married fellow wrestler Yuka Sakazaki.
+The two have a goldendoodle named Kenshiro.